BUBUBIUBIU/Knowledge-Stack/React/React.markdown

+## Why React
+ReactJS makes a front-end system modular.
+So that system is easy to reuse, maintain and expand.
+It focus on the View layer and it has functional component which is more appropriate for test.
 ### state&props
 ### React Element vs React Component
 React element is a different concept to component.
 Actually, it is a return value of component.